Statistics 240 Course Notes

 - In the second half of the course, you will work with a group to carry out a project where you exhibit your mastery of course topics on a case study with data chosen by your group to address the questions you wish to answer.

-- There are two opportunities to show mastery of material on exams: first, midway through the semester when the course pivots from material included in the R for Data Science book to material in these course notes about statistical inference; and second, at the end of the semester.
+- There are two opportunities to show mastery of material on exams: first, midway through the semester, a midterm exam with in-person and take-home parts allows you to demonstrate mastery of concepts and practical skills you have built for working with data based on material included in the R for Data Science book and these course notes; and second, at the end of the semester in a comprehensive final exam which tests the first part on data management and the second part on statistical modeling and inference.